 - Oil for frying

-- Pour oil into a deep skillet or Dutch oven to a depth of about 3 inches.
+- Pour the oil into a deep frying pan or Dutch oven to a depth of about 5 cm.

 - Heat to 375 degrees.

-- Sift flour, sugar, salt, and Apple Pie Spice into a large mixing bowl.
+- Sift the flour, sugar, salt and apple pie spice into a large bowl.

-- Place eggs in a separate bowl and beat them lightly.
+- Place the eggs in another bowl and beat them lightly.

-- Make a well in the center of the dry ingredients and pour in the milk mixture.
-Add butter and beat with a mixer on low speed to moisten about 1/2 minute.
-Scrape down sides of the bowl and increase speed to medium for 2 minutes longer.
-Fold in apples.
-Using a 1/4 cup size measuring cup, drop into the hot oil.
-Be careful not to splash the oil on yourself.
-If your pot is not very large at the top, you may be able to cook only one at a time.
+- Make a well in the centre of the dry ingredients and pour in the milk mixture.
+Add the butter and beat on low speed with a mixer to moisten for about 1/2 minute.
+Scrape the sides of the bowl and increase the speed to medium for another 2 minutes.
+Stir in the apples.
+Using a 1/4 cup measuring cup, drop into the hot oil.
+Be careful not to drizzle with oil.
+If your pan is not very large at the top, you may only be able to cook one at a time.
 As the fritters cook, they will rise to the top.

-- When browned on the first side, carefully turn them over with a spatula to brown the second side.
+- When you brown them on the first side, carefully turn them over with a spatula to brown the second side.

-- Drain on paper towels and sprinkle immediately, and generously, with confectioner sugar or glaze I prefer glaze.
+- Drain them on paper towels and sprinkle them immediately and generously with icing sugar or frosting; I prefer frosting.

-- To make glaze confectioners sugar and milk or water whisk together and glaze while warm.
+- To make the icing, confectioners should mix the sugar and milk or water by whisking and icing while hot.